 Return to Index

-Fundoplication is the surgical procedure used to treat gastroesophageal reflux disease (GERD).
-A hiatal hernia, if present, may also be fixed during this procedure.
-A hiatal hernia occurs when a portion of the stomach pokes through an opening in the diaphragm and into the chest cavity.
-This increases the severity of GERD.
+If a hiatal hernia is present it may be fixed during this procedure.
+A hiatal hernia, when a portion of the stomach pokes through the diaphragm and into the chest cavity, increases the severity of GERD.

 |Copyright © Nucleus Medical Media, Inc.|

-There are two methods used to perform a fundoplication:
+There are 2 methods used to perform a fundoplication:

 Endoscopic Antireflux Procedures

-A third, more recently developed method to treat GERD uses endoscopy .
-The doctor inserts a lighted device called an endoscope through the mouth and down the esophagus to reach the first part of the stomach.
-Through the endoscope, the doctor can perform one of a variety of procedures that decreases the backward flow of stomach acid into the esophagus, including transoral incisionless fundoplication (TIF).
-With TIF, a device, which has a camera on one end, uses fasteners to reshape the upper part of the stomach, tightening the sphincter muscle.
+A more recently developed method to treat GERD uses endoscopy .
+The endoscope is passed through the mouth and down the esophagus to reach the first part of the stomach.
+Through the endoscope, a variety of procedures can be done to decrease the backward flow of stomach acid into the esophagus.
+One example is transoral incisionless fundoplication (TIF).
+With TIF, fasteners are used to reshape the upper part of the stomach, tightening the LES muscle.

-Treating GERD.
+Gastroesophageal reflux disease (heartburn).
 Ohio State University Medical Center website.
-Available at: http://medicalcenter.osu.edu/patientcare/healthcare%5Fservices/digestive%5Fdisorders/gerd%5Fheartburn/diagnosing%5Ftreating%5Fgerd/treating%5Fgerd/Pages/index.aspx.
-Accessed August 19, 2009.
+Available at: https://wexnermedical.osu.edu/digestive-diseases/heartburn.
+Accessed March 2, 2015.

 - Reviewer: Daus Mahnke, MD